Ecwid/ecwid-api-docs/includes/_jsapi.md

 # Storefront JS API

-The described Javascript API is available for all Ecwid users.
-The API is intended for better integrating Ecwid with the surrounding web site.
+The JavaScript API we described is available for all Ecwid users.
+The API is intended for better integrating Ecwid with the surrounding website.
 The API is based on two concepts: objects and events.
 Objects are simple containers for methods, while events are containers for the user-supplied callbacks (or extensions).

 > Check out [Customize Storefront](#customize-storefront) section for general details on changing Ecwid's storefront.